Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Abstract

 \section{Abstract}

 When a software bug is reported, developers engage in a discussion to collaboratively resolve it.
-While the solution is likely formulated within the discussion, it is often buried in a large amount of text, making it difficult to comprehend, which delays its implementation.
+While the solution is likely formulated within the discussion, it is often buried in a large amount of text, making it difficult to comprehend and delaying its implementation.
 To expedite bug resolution, we propose generating a concise natural language description of the solution by synthesizing relevant content within the discussion, which encompasses both natural language and source code.
-Furthermore, to support generating an informative description during an ongoing discussion, we propose a secondary task of determining when sufficient context about the solution emerges in real-time.
-We construct a dataset for these tasks with a novel technique for obtaining noisy supervision from repository changes linked to bug reports.
-We establish baselines for generating solution descriptions, and develop a classifier which makes a prediction following each new utterance on whether or not the necessary context for performing generation is available.
-Through automated and human evaluation, we find these tasks to form an ideal testbed for complex reasoning in long, bimodal dialogue context.
+We build a corpus for this task using a novel technique for obtaining noisy supervision from repository changes linked to bug reports, with which we establish benchmarks.
+We also design two systems for generating a description \textit{during} an ongoing discussion by classifying when sufficient context for performing the task emerges in real-time.
+With automated and human evaluation, we find this task to form an ideal testbed for complex reasoning in long, bimodal dialogue context.